Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 - Properly monetize your API via metering and usage-based billing

-- Ensuring a customer does not consume too many resources or rake up your cloud bill.
+- Ensuring a customer does not consume too many resources such as AI tokens or compute which impact your cloud spend.

 - Enforce contract terms of service and prevent “freeloaders”